 - For MOP you can change parameter p.nProc (default: 1) to perform some computations in parallel mode

-- Used algorithm by itself allows very effective parallelization, but it hasn't been done yet (it's difficult to implement with current state of Python language).
+- Used algorithm by itself allows very effective parallelization, but it hasn't done yet (and I'll hardly bother with it without any real task for it).
 Also, you may speedup your computations by linking NumPy with AMD ACML, Intel MKL, maybe other BLAS/LAPACK implementations with parallel calculations

 - You could somehow estimate objective function value in optimal point and run several interalg instances with fStart, fStart - fTol, fStart - 2*fTol etc.